Fast Neutrino Flavor Conversions can Help and Hinder Neutrino-Driven Explosions

 Neutrino flavor conversions in the SN core remain one of the major uncertainties for rigorous, self-consistent ab-initio modeling.
 Despite the long-standing insight that neutrinos can change flavor during propagation, the possible consequences have usually been ignored in SN simulations.
 But the extremely high neutrino number densities in this environment facilitate nonlinear, collective phenomena that are not suppressed by matter effects \cite{Pantaleone1992b}.
 In particular, $\nu$ and $\bar\nu$ can pairwise undergo so-called fast flavor conversions (FFCs) \cite{Sawyer:2005jk, Sawyer2009a, Sawyer2016a, Izaguirre:2016gsx, Chakraborty:2016lct, Morinaga2022a}.
 The characteristic length scales depend on the neutrino number density and can be as short as centimeters.
-FFCs have been at the focus of numerous recent investigations, and their possible occurrence has been diagnosed in different regions inside the PNS, in the neutrino-decoupling layer, and ahead and behind the SN shock \cite{Morinaga:2019wsv, Abbar:2020qpi, Glas2020a, Nagakura:2021hyb, Capozzi:2020syn}.
+FFCs have been at the focus of numerous recent investigations, and their possible occurrence has been diagnosed in different regions inside the PNS, in the neutrino-decoupling layer, and ahead and behind the SN shock \cite{Morinaga:2019wsv, Abbar:2020qpi, Glas2020a, Nagakura:2021hyb, Capozzi:2020syn, Abbar:2018shq}.

 Here we explore, for the first time, the impact of FFCs on the evolution of collapsing stars by multi-dimensional neutrino-hyrodynamic simulations, thus expanding our previous work in spherical symmetry \cite{Ehring2023a}.
 Considering several, distinctly different progenitor models, we demonstrate that the consequences of FFCs depend on the stellar core structure and mass range.
 The quantum kinetic problem of neutrino flavor transport still awaits a practical solution.
-Therefore, once more we apply our schematic treatment~\cite{Ehring2023a}, i.e., we assume that below a chosen critical density $\rho_{\rm c}$, FFCs lead to flavor equilibrium under the constraint of lepton-number conservation.
+Therefore, once more we apply our schematic treatment~\cite{Ehring2023a}, i.e., we assume that below a chosen critical density $\rho_{\rm c}$, FFCs lead to flavor equilibrium under the constraint of lepton-number conservation (thus maximizing the impact of FFCs).

-Unexpectedly, our results show that FFCs can both support or suppress neutrino-driven explosions, with the exact dynamical response depending on the progenitor and the assumed region of flavor conversions.
+Interestingly, our results show that FFCs can both support or suppress neutrino-driven explosions, with the exact dynamical response depending on the progenitor and the assumed region of flavor conversions.

 {\bf\em Numerical Setup and Set of Simulations.}---Our simulations were performed in axial symmetry (2D) with the neutrino-hydrodynamics code \textsc{Alcar} \cite{2015MNRAS.453.3386J, 2018MNRAS.481.4786J}.
 This is a state-of-the-art, Eulerian, conservative, higher-order Godunov-type finite-volume solver for the 1D and multi-D fluid dynamics equations coupled to a two-moment scheme for energy-dependent three-flavor neutrino transport.
 It uses a well-tested implementation of all relevant neutrino processes.
 The main features, input physics, numerical setup of the models, and description of the FFC implementation are provided in our earlier paper~\cite{Ehring2023a}.